-The Region 2 Public Health Training Center is a partnership of three Council on Education for Public Health (CEPH) accredited schools of public health, including the Columbia University Mailman School of Public Health, Rutgers School of Public Health Office of Public Health Practice, and the University of Puerto Rico Graduate School of Public Health, along with the University of the Virgin Islands Community Engagement and Lifelong Learning Center, and the not-for-profit New York State Association of County Health Officials.
+The Region 2 Public Health Training Center is a partnership of two Council on Education for Public Health (CEPH) accredited schools of public health, including the Columbia University Mailman School of Public Health and Rutgers School of Public Health Office of Public Health Practice.
+The Center also partners with Impactivo (a consulting organization in Puerto Rico), the University of the Virgin Islands Community Engagement and Lifelong Learning Center, and the New York State Association of County Health Officials.

 - Assesses the public health workforce’s needs at each affiliated health department and assists in the planning and development of training programs to meet identified needs